mathieucarbou/MycilaShutterSpeedTester/README.md

    - The threshold is automatically saved to device memory

 4. **Reset to defaults**:
-   - Single-click button A in calibration mode to restore factory defaults:
+   - Single-click button A in calibration mode to restore factory defaults
-     - Leaf shutter: 3300
-     - Focal-plane shutter: 3875

 **Default calibration notes:**